About RisqRadar

 Defensible Decisions

-Every recommendation we help you make should be backed by data, methodology, and clear reasoning.
+Every recommendation should be backed by data, methodology, and clear reasoning that auditors can verify.

 Accessible Expertise

-Quantitative risk analysis shouldn't require a PhD.
-We make these methods accessible to every security team.
+Quantitative risk analysis shouldn't require a PhD or $200K in consulting fees.
+We make it accessible to all.

 Our Team

-Our team combines expertise in cybersecurity, quantitative risk analysis, decision science, and software engineering to bring you a platform that's both scientifically rigorous and practically useful.
+Our team combines expertise in cybersecurity, quantitative risk analysis, decision science, and software engineering to bring you a platform that's both scientifically rigorous and practically useful—at a fraction of the cost of enterprise alternatives.